AshrithaGadaputi/HackTheNight_BinaryPixels/README.md

 # Note:
 # Refer to [final output file](https://github.com/AshrithaGadaputi/HackTheNight_BinaryPixels/blob/master/ui_final.py)

+All the three Deep Learning Models are deployed on cloud.

 # Problem
 * The food waste problem faced by restaurants in India is a significant issue that contributes to the overall food waste problem in the country.